angular-ui/ui-grid/README.md

     # Run midway tests
     > grunt karma:midway

-    # Also here's a simple alias for running the karma:unit task:
-    > grunt test

 ### End-to-end tests

-The e2e tests need a webserver to run on.
+The e2e tests need a webserver to run.
 A simple one from the angular-seed project is included:

     > ./scripts/web-server.js

+### Automated testing and building

+Running this task will automatically rebuild `build/ng-grid.debug.js` when source files change, and run unit tests when `build/ng-grid.debug.js` or unit test files change.
+Youc an use this for testing during development.

+    # Run this in its own window
+    > grunt testwatch

+### Integration testing

+There is a task for CI testing with PhantomJS

+1. Make sure the PHANTOMJS_BIN environment variable  is set properly
+2. PhantomJS with the singleRun option doesn't appear to function properly in Windows.
+The tests will run but PhantomJS will not automatically close.

+    > grunt karma:ci

 ## Change Log